HliebS/HliebS/README.md

-### A newborn ownl on its journey to become The Wise Owl.
+### A newborn owl on its journey to become The Wise Owl.